Ascend-Huawei/HiFly_Drone/ros_atlas/README.md

 	```
 	export ROS_MASTER_URI=http://192.168.1.2:11311
 	export ROS_IP=192.168.1.2

+	# The following commands are OPTIONAL
+	source ~/catkin_ws/devel/setup.bash
+	conda activate <env-name>
 	```
+	> 👏 **NOTE**: The optional commands automatically sources the catkin setup file and activates the ROS conda environment.
+If you added the optional commands in the `.bashrc` then you do not have to manually run `source ~/catkin_ws/devel/setup.bash` or `conda activate <env-name>` anymore whenever you open a new terminal.

 5. Verify the environment is working by running the MasterNode<br>
  `roscore`<br>
 	> You should see the standard `roscore` output on your terminal, otherwise you should refer to `RoboStack/ros-noetic`'s README for a more detailed installation guide